Matercan/hoshimi-dots/README.md

 - A really small [install script](#installation)
 - No fancy colorscheme generation (yet)

-## Installation
+## Usage
 ```
 git clone https://github.com/Matercan/hyprland-dots
 cd hyprland-dots
-./installation.sh
+./install-bin
+chmod +x pull.sh
 ```
-This works no matter the distro, unless you don't have bash :)
-WARNING: THIS WILL DELETE YOUR CURRENT CONFIGURATION OF THESE SOFTWARE
+If not on arch, build install.cpp with your favourite C++ compiler.
+The script will try and yay -S packages you don't have, on arch this will resault in an error.

-To pull back into the hyprland_dots folder, run ``./pull.sh``
+To pull back into the hyprland_dots folder, run ``./pull.sh``.
+This will collect all of the configurations from all of the programs within this repository and will replace all of those currently in the directory with them.

 ## Showcase